-All of our training programmes are competency-based and are evaluated to ensure that knowledge, skills, and effectiveness have improved.
+All of our training programmes are competency-based and evaluated to ensure that knowledge, skills, and effectiveness have improved.
 We design, develop and pre-test training materials such as trainer guides, participant workbooks, support supervision manuals, job aids, competency assessments and evaluation tools.

-At the health facility level, we train different cadres of health workers and other staff to effectively manage cases and improve health delivery, such as through the supply chain.
-We accomplish this not only through training, but also by strengthening capacity for follow-up supervision and periodic capacity assessments – ensuring that trained staff follow performance standards, are motivated, supplied with the tools for their job and encouraged to stay in post.The results of our efforts are strengthened health systems, with resilience to establish and maintain quality assurance for malaria diagnosis and treatment.
+At the health facility level, we train health workers and other staff to manage cases effectively and improve the delivery of services, such as through the supply chain.
+We accomplish this not only through training, but also by strengthening capacity for follow-up supervision and periodic capacity assessments – ensuring that trained staff follow performance standards, are motivated, supplied with the tools for their job and encouraged to stay in post.The results of our efforts are strengthened health systems, with resilience to establish and maintain quality assurance for diagnosis and treatment.

 The private health sector is a crucial element in health provision so we also engage with them to ensure the quality of their services and strengthen their links with the public sector.
 Where appropriate, we improve the ability of private providers to diagnose and treat accurately and build up their capacity to refer and record cases of malaria and other illnesses.